ev1stensberg/techblog/src/posts/post-5.md

 We are starting a new blog series tracking the experiences and (process) experiments of the team behind [nettbutikk.netcom.no](https://nettbutikk.netcom.no).
-This is the best product development process and team I have ever been to and it has been called "extreme" for couple of reasons.
+This is the best product development process and team I have ever part of and it has been called "extreme" for a couple of reasons.
 We are quite excited about it and would like to share our experiences, successes, and failures for the amusement and inspiration of our readers.